1998 Houston Astros season

 The 1998 Houston Astros season was the 37th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 34th as the Astros, 37th in the National League (NL), fifth in the NL Central division, and 34th at The Astrodome.
 The Astros entered the season having captured their first-ever NL Central division crown with an 84–78 record and fourth division title overall; however, their season ended in a National League Division Series (NLDS) sweep by the Atlanta Braves.

 On March 31, pitcher Shane Reynolds made his third consecutive Opening Day start for the Astros, who hosted the San Francisco Giants but were defeated, 9–4.
 In the amateur draft, the Astros' first round selection was pitcher Brad Lidge at 17th overall, and in the ninth round, they chose third baseman Morgan Ensberg.

 Left fielder Moisés Alou and second baseman Craig Biggio both represented the Astros at the MLB All-Star Game, playing for the National League.
 It was the third career selection for Alou, and seventh for Biggio.
-Minutes before the trade deadline on July 31, the Astros acquired Randy Johnson from the Seattle Mariners, winning 10 of his 11 starts, including 4 shutouts.
+Right-hander Don Sutton, who pitched two seasons for the Astros, was inducted into the Baseball Hall of Fame.
+Moments before the trade deadline on July 31, the Astros acquired Randy Johnson from the Seattle Mariners, and proceeded to win 10 of his 11 starts.

-On September 14, the Astros clinched the NL Central division title via defeat of the Chicago Cubs, the eventual NL Central runners-up and NL Wild Card winners.
-The following day, Biggio became the first Astro to collect 200 hits in a season.
+Having attained 50 doubles and 50 stolen bases, Biggio joined Tris Speaker (1912) as the only Major Leaguers to reach both milestones during the same season.
+Biggio also became the ninth major leaguer to join the 20–50 club; moreover, he became the first Major Leaguer achieve each of 200 hits, 20 home runs, 50 doubles, and 50 stolen bases within the same season.
+Jeff Bagwell became just the second Major Leaguer to record three successive campaigns of each of 100 runs scored, 30 doubles, 30 home runs, 100 runs batted in (RBI) and 100 base on balls (BB).
+(Note: Trailing only Lou Gehrig.)
+Meanwhile, Johnson, who led the Major Leagues in strikeouts (329), became the seventh hurler since 1900 to record multiple 300-strikeout campaigns.

-On the strength of a club-record 102 wins—their first-ever season with at least 100—the Astros rocketed to a second consecutive NL Central division title and trip to the playoffs.
-Their next 100-win season occurred in 2017, while this record for most wins remained until the following year.
-Their fifth division title overall and fifth playoff appearance, it was the first time since 1980–1981 when Houston occupied the NL West that they won consecutive division titles.
-In their second-to-last season at the Astrodome, the team drew a then-club record 2.45 million fans.
+On the strength of a then-club record 102 wins, the Astros rocketed to a second consecutive NL Central division title and trip to the playoffs.
+Their fifth division title, it was the first time since the 1980 to 1981 campaigns that Houston prevailed with successive division titles.
+Moreover, in their second-to-last season at the Astrodome, the team drew a then-club record 2.45 million fans.
 In the National League Division Series (NLDS), the Astros were defeated in four games by the San Diego Padres, the NL pennant winners.
-Through this point, the Astros still had never won a playoff round, which remained so until 2004.